 Joe’s turn comes next.
 He has a bowl of water and a towel.
 He has to take them to Pontius Pilate who will use them to wash his hands.
 But Annie wants to help carry the bowl.
-Joe tries to push her off and the bowl rocks and the water sloshes all down Annie’s front.
-She screws up her eyes and opens her mouth wide.
-She is going to cry.
-Joe sees his opportunity and hurries up the steps to Pontius Pilate while Annie’s eyes are closed.
-Pontius Pilate has to wash his hands in pretend water.
+She wriggles and tries to get away from Mum but Mum is holding her hand very tightly.

-Jesus is now going to be scourged.
-Mum thought this might upset Annie.
-But Annie is already upset over the water.
-She is sitting in the dust howling.
-She misses the scourging all together.
+Now Jesus is going to be scourged.
+Mum had thought this might upset Annie.
+But Annie is still upset over the water.
+She misses the scourging altogether.
 But Joe and the other girls are in the front line of the crowd, watching the whip as it lashes back and forth against Jesus’ back.
 They are watching closely, trying to work out how the red marks are appearing on Jesus’ back.
-“Do you think it is red paint?”
+“Do you think it’s red paint?”
 Celeste asks.
 “Do you think it hurts?”
 The man with the whip is working hard.
 The scourging looks very realistic.
 Jesus is groaning.

 The procession has now arrived at Calvary.
 Annie can see two crosses.
 Two men are already tied to the crosses.
 They are the two thieves.
 Between the crosses is a space.
 This is where Jesus’ cross will be erected.
 When Annie realises Jesus is going to be put on the cross, she starts to wail.
-Mum, who is still looking for Annie, hears the wail.
-She hurries up to the front of the crowd and is so surprised to see Annie high up on Edward’s shoulders.
-Quickly she rescues her.
-Edward is glad Annie is climbing down.
-His shoulders are very sore.
-He feels like he has been carrying the cross.
+Mum holds out her arms and Annie falls into them.
+Mum hugs her tightly.
+Dad is glad Annie is climbing down.
+His shoulders are beginning to feel sore.
+He wonders what Jesus’ shoulders felt like after carrying His cross.

 The people are all gathering around the crosses waiting for the crucifixion and death of Jesus.
 There is almost total silence.
 It is only a play but everyone is thinking, “This really happened.
 Jesus was put to death on a cross.
 He died for me.”
 A few people are weeping.
 Then it is all over.
 Jesus has died.
 His body is taken down from the cross and he is carried off to the tomb.

 The crowd starts, slowly and quietly, to disperse.
-Mum and Dad and the children are now able to find each other again.
+Mum and Dad are now able to find all the other children.

 Mum is crying.
 Not pretend tears into her mantle but real tears that roll down her face.
-Dad puts his arm around Mum to comfort her.
+Dad puts his arm around her to comfort her.

 “It’s been such a difficult day,” sobs Mum.
 “Annie was so badly behaved.
 She stole the bread from the Last Supper table.
 She cried at all the wrong times.
 She crowed like a rooster and did lots of shouting.
-She got soaked with Pontius Pilate’s water and covered in dirt.
-Then she got lost.
-I was so worried about her.”
+She screamed so much we couldn’t hear Pontius Pilate and then she sat in the dirt and refused to move.
 Mum then looks around the scene of Calvary and adds, “And then they crucified Jesus and he died!”